RadhityaR6767/appcity/README.md

  docker tag cityapp:v1.0.0 rchronic/cityapp:v1.0.0
 ```

 This tag has some rules to follow.
-The first `cityapp:v1.0.0` comes from `docker build` that we run at the first time.
-The `rchronic` is my docker project on `docker hub`.
-The last `cityapp` is my repository on `docker hub`.
+The first `"cityapp:v1.0.0"` comes from `"docker build"` that we run at the first time.
+The `"rchronic"` is my docker account on docker hub.
+The last `"cityapp"` is my repository on docker hub.
 And the last ‘v1.0.0’ is the image version.

 Push the tagged image: